equinix/terraform-provider-equinix/website/docs/r/project.html.markdown

 The `bgp_config` block supports:

-* `asn` - Autonomous System Numer for local BGP deployment
+* `asn` - Autonomous System Number for local BGP deployment
 * `md5` - (Optional) Password for BGP session in plaintext (not a checksum)
 * `deployment_type` - `private` or `public`, the `private` is likely to be usable immediately, the `public` will need to be review by Packet engineers